-Tyco has requested a private letter ruling from the IRS substantially to the effect that, for U.S. federal income tax purposes, the Distribution, except for cash received in lieu of fractional shares of our common stock, will qualify as tax-free under Section 355 of the Code.
-The private letter ruling, if received, also will provide that certain internal transactions undertaken in anticipation of the Distribution will qualify for favorable treatment under the Code.
+Tyco has received a private letter ruling from the IRS to the effect that, for U.S. federal income tax purposes, the Distribution, except for cash received in lieu of fractional shares of our common stock, will qualify as tax-free under Section 355 of the Code.
+The private letter ruling also provides that certain internal transactions undertaken in anticipation of the Distribution will qualify for favorable treatment under the Code.

-In addition to obtaining the private letter ruling, Tyco expects to receive an opinion from the law firm of McDermott Will & Emery LLP confirming the tax-free status of the Distribution for U.S. federal income tax purposes.
-The receipt by Tyco of the private letter ruling from the IRS) (including the continued validity of the conclusions and assumptions upon which the letter ruling is based) and the opinion from McDermott Will & Emery LLP are conditions to effecting the spin-off.
+In addition to obtaining the private letter ruling, Tyco expects to receive prior to the special meeting approving the Distribution an opinion from the law firm of McDermott Will & Emery LLP confirming the tax-free status of the Distribution for U.S. federal income tax purposes.
+The receipt by Tyco of the private letter ruling from the IRS) (including that such ruling shall be in full force and effect at the time of the Distribution) and the opinion from McDermott Will & Emery LLP are conditions to effecting the spin-off.